top of page

 • Did you Know: The name speaks for itself!
 Learn some interesting trivial fact about this Species that you might have not heard before;

 • Habitat & Geographical Ranging: Here, a detailed text will be shown regarding the Species preferences for an habitat, if there is any known, and where the Species can be located over the Jurassic Park Timeline.
-On the right of it there's an image showing precise or aproximate ranging of the Species across the globe;
+On the right of it there's an image showing precise or approximate ranging of the Species across the globe;

-• Individual Variation: Some Species might have variation in color tones, physical traits, sexual dimorphism and other differences that are noticed among individuals, a detailed texting is shown here to explain and note said Individuals;
+• Individual Variation: Some Species might have variation in color tones, physical traits, sexual dimorphism and other differences that are noticed among individuals, a detailed texting is presented here to explain and note said Individuals;

 Why Common Names?